NuelUzoma/NuelUzoma/README.md

 - 👋 Hi, I’m @NuelUzoma
 - 👀 I’m interested in Software Engineering
-- 🌱 I’m currently learning Front End Web Development
+- 🌱 I’m currently a Front End Web Developer
-- 💞️ I’m looking to collaborate on Python and Figma
+- 💞️ I’m looking to collaborate on Python, C# and Java
 - 📫 How to reach me emcool17@gmail.com, you can mail me

 <!---